ashiquzzaman-rahad/SImple_CRUD_Project/README.md

 ## Features
 - Can view the student's name and email.
 - Can add student's name and email.
-- Can update exiting data.
+- Can update existing data.
 - Can delete exisiting data.